Skip to main content

 No. Tasks are completely standalone.
 Linking to an order, customer, or event is optional — it just makes it easier to find related information.

 Yes.
-Drivers can see tasks assigned to them and tasks linked to their delivery run.
-They can mark tasks complete and tick off checklist items, but they can’t create new tasks.
+Drivers see tasks assigned to them and tasks linked to their delivery run, and they can mark tasks complete or tick off checklist items.
+Creating new tasks requires the Tasks (Manage) permission, which Managers and Admins have by default; your administrator can adjust who has it in Settings > Team.

 Any tasks linked to that order are automatically cancelled too.

 You can set an expected duration when creating a task (from 5 minutes to 6 hours).
-The system records when tasks are completed, so you can compare expected vs actual time in Task Analytics.
+Digital Florists records when tasks are completed, so you can compare expected vs actual time in Task Analytics.

 Go to Settings > Tasks to create, rename, or recolour your task categories.
 You can choose from 24 colours.